hasssanitman/sub-product-generator/README.md

 "counter" To count the number of repetitions of the item in each round of "round_of_game".

 In each execution of the loop, you have a property that contains values.

 Check if the values exist then calculate the value of the other 2 counters (counter and round_of_game).

-counter indicates how many times a value should be printed in each round.

-its amount is obtained according to this formula:
+The counter indicates how many times a value should be printed in each round.
+It's amount is obtained according to this formula:

 counter = last_qulity_counter / [length of vals]